amyspencerproject/interactive-rating-component/README.md

 - Wasn't sure wether to style input or label?
   ![](./Screenshot%20discord%20answer.png)

+- Pulled the `<input>` out of the `<label>` and added the `for= {id of input}` as an attribute in for `<label`
+- Added a `<fieldset>` around the radio buttons
+- styled the :hover, :checked, :focus-visible using adjacent sibling combinators
+- Used positon:relative on the label to overlap it with the input.
+I couldn't get this to work in a grid container??
+Had to switch to flex with a row nowrap.
+- appearance: none allows input to be picked up by screen readers
+- focus-visibility allows keyboard users to know what button is selected with out annoying the mouse over users

 **Other Things Learned**

 - Used a radial gradient with two colors being the same color.
 Wasn't sure this was correct and double checked the Figma file.
 A gradient with two colors in CSS is just the same as a mono-colored background.
 Going to have to come up with something to fix this.